Measurement of the prompt $D^0$ nuclear modification factor in $p$Pb collisions at $\sqrt{s_\mathrm{NN}} = 8.16$ TeV

-This Letter reports the measurement of the production cross-section, the nuclear modification factor $R_{p\mathrm{Pb}}$, and the forward-backward production ratio $R_\mathrm{FB}$ of prompt \Dz mesons in $p$Pb collisions at $\sqsnn=8.16$\tev performed with the \lhcb detector~\cite{Alves:2008zz}.
-The quantity $R_{p\mathrm{Pb}}$ is defined as the ratio of the cross-section in $p$Pb collisions to the corresponding cross-section in $pp$ collisions scaled by the mass number of Pb, and the prompt mesons are those directly produced in proton-lead collisions rather than in decays of \bquark-hadrons.
+This Letter reports the measurement of the production cross-section and the nuclear modification factor $R_{p\mathrm{Pb}}$ of prompt \Dz mesons in $p$Pb collisions at $\sqsnn=8.16$\tev performed with the \lhcb detector~\cite{Alves:2008zz}.
+The quantity $R_{p\mathrm{Pb}}$ is defined as the ratio of the cross-section in $p$Pb collisions to the corresponding cross-section in $pp$ collisions scaled by the mass number of Pb.
+Prompt mesons are those directly produced in proton-lead collisions or from strong decays of excited charm hadrons, rather than from decays of beauty hadrons.
 This measurement uses a data sample 20 times larger than that used for the LHCb \Dz measurements at $\sqsnn=5.02\tev$\cite{LHCb-PAPER-2017-015}.

-\logipchisq{\ensuremath{\log_{10}\left(\chi^2_{\text{IP}}\right)}} The \lhcb detector~\cite{Alves:2008zz,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the \mbox{pseudorapidity} range $2<\eta <5$, designed for the study of particles containing heavy-flavor quarks.
-The high-precision tracking system consists of a silicon-strip vertex detector surrounding the interaction region~\cite{LHCb-DP-2014-001}, a large-area silicon-strip detector located upstream of a dipole magnet with a bending power of about $4{\mathrm{\,Tm}}$, and three stations of silicon-strip detectors and straw drift tubes~\cite{LHCb-DP-2017-001} placed downstream of the magnet.
-The tracking system provides measurements of the track momentum and impact parameter and is used to reconstruct primary vertices (PVs).
-Different types of charged hadrons are distinguished using information from two ring-imaging Cherenkov detectors~\cite{LHCb-DP-2012-003}.
-Events are selected for storage by a trigger system consisting of a hardware stage followed by a two-stage software trigger\cite{LHCb-DP-2012-004}.
+The results can be incorporated into global fits together with all other relevant measurements to improve nPDF parameterizations and to test other possible CNM effects.

+The \lhcb detector is a single-arm forward spectrometer designed for studying heavy-flavor particles, described in detail in Refs.~\cite{Alves:2008zz,LHCb-DP-2014-002}.
 The data sample for this analysis consists of \ensuremath{p\mathrm{Pb}} collisions collected with the \lhcb detector at the end of 2016, including two different configurations: forward collisions (\proton beam coming from upstream of the vertex detector) and backward collisions (\proton beam coming from downstream of the vertex detector), corresponding to an integrated luminosity of $12.2 \pm 0.3$\invnb ($18.6 \pm 0.5$\invnb) for forward (backward) collisions~\cite{LHCb-PAPER-2018-048,LHCb-PAPER-2014-047}.
+The forward (backward) configuration data cover a positive (negative) rapidity range of $1.5 < y^* < 4.0$ ($-5.0 < y^* < -2.5$), corresponding to an $x$ coverage of approximately $ 10^{-5}-10^{-3}$ ($10^{-2}-10^{-1}$) for the partons of the Pb nucleus, with the positive $z$-axis defined as the direction of the proton beam.